juliennecodes/blog/content/blog/react-and-rails-setup/index.md

 - Starting Rails Server
   - In the terminal, go to your project/server directory
-  - Type command - rails server s
+  - Type command - rails s

 - React app will run on port 3000 and requests will be proxied to port 8000.
 - Rails server will run on port 8000 and accept requests coming from port 3000.